 - Follow the rules!
 Almost every giveaway, we have to disqualify people who have either not answered the question in their comment or haven’t completed a social media entry as stated (eg. following our Twitter account).

 Can you send me kawaii to review?

-Sorry, review items are provided to Super Cute Kawaii by makers and shops to be reviewed by our writers.
+Review items are provided to Super Cute Kawaii by makers and shops to be reviewed by our writers.
 If you wish to review products made by the SCK writers or by shops we’ve featured, you should contact them individually through their own websites.
-Most makers will not send out items for review unless you have a well-known blog and a large social media following.
+Most makers will not send out items for review unless you have a well-known blog/channel and a large active social media following.